Tracking Expenses

 Office & Admin

-💡 If you work from home, you can claim a proportion of your broadband and phone bill based on business use.
+💡 If you work from home, you can claim the business proportion of your broadband and phone bill — keep a reasonable record of the split.

 Advertising & Marketing